doug-orchard/trigger.js/README.md

 place these on the element that will trigger the event.

-"data-event" - the event type, eg. 'click', 'ouseOver' -- see events page on MDN "data-target" - an array string of the elements to target eg. data-target=".sidemenu, .header, footer" "data-action" - the class you wish to add to the target element
+"data-event" - the event type, eg. 'click', 'mouseover' -- see more events on the page on MDN https://developer.mozilla.org/en-US/docs/Web/Events
+"data-target" - an array string of the elements to target eg. data-target=".sidemenu, .header, footer" "data-action" - the class you wish to add to the target element